szilard/benchm-ml/README.md

 - Spark MLlib.

 (**Update:** It turns out these are the [most popular tools](https://github.com/szilard/list-ml-tools) used for machine learning indeed.
-If your software tool of choice is not here, your can benchmark it with minimal work with the [following instructions](z-other-tools).)
+If your software tool of choice is not here, you can do a minimal benchmark with little work with the [following instructions](z-other-tools).)

 Random forest, boosting and more recently deep neural networks are the algos expected to perform the best on the structure/sizes described above (e.g. vs alternatives such as *k*-nearest neighbors, naive-Bayes, decision trees, linear models etc).
 Non-linear SVMs are also among the best in accuracy in general, but become slow/cannot scale for the larger *n* sizes we want to deal with.
-The linear models are less accurate in general and are used here only as a baseline (but they can scale better and some of them can deal with very sparse features).
+The linear models are less accurate in general and are used here only as a baseline (but they can scale better and some of them can deal with very sparse features, so they are great in other use cases).

 By scalability we mean here that the algos are able to complete (in decent time) for the given data sizes with the main constraint being RAM (a given algo/implementation will crash if running out of memory).
 Some